-If you've been diagnosed with angina, there are several key questions that you should ask your cardiologist during your next visit.
+If you've been diagnosed with angina, there are several key questions that you should ask your heart doctor during your next visit.
 These questions will ensure that you and your doctor have discussed your major risk factors so that you can become or stay

 as healthy as possible.

-- What distinguishes chronic angina from a heart attack?
+- What is the difference between chronic angina and a heart attack?

 - What medications are available to treat angina?

-- What changes in my symptoms should alert me to notify my physician?
+- What changes in my symptoms should alert me to notify my health care team?

-- What are the side-effects of medications used to treat angina (particularly beta-blockers and calcium channel blockers)?
+- What are the side-effects of medications used to treat angina (particularly beta-blockers, nitrates, and calcium channel blockers)?

-- I have tried many medications for angina but I continue to have symptoms.
-Is there a role for ranolizine?
+- I have tried many medications for angina but I still have symptoms.
+Is there a role for ranolazine?
 Other therapies?

-- What risk factors are associated with angina?
+- What risk factors are linked with angina?

 - What lifestyle changes can I make to reduce my symptoms?